- access control list (ACL)

 A container for cache engine parameter values that can be applied to one or more cache clusters.

 A standard access control policy that you can apply to a bucket or object.
 Options include: private, public-read, public-read-write, and authenticated-read.

 The process of converting data into a standard format that a service such as Amazon S3 can recognize.

+The amount of available compute size at a given time.
 Each Auto Scaling group is defined with a minimum and maximum compute size.
-The amount of available compute size at any time is the current capacity.
-A Scaling Activity increases or decreases the capacity—within the defined minimum and maximum values.
+A scaling activity increases or decreases the capacity within the defined minimum and maximum values.

 Classless Inter-Domain Routing.
 An Internet protocol address allocation and route aggregation methodology.

 See Also Classless Inter-Domain Routing in Wikipedia.

 In machine learning, a type of problem that seeks to place (classify) a data sample into a single category or “class.”
 Often, classification problems are modeled to choose one category (class) out of two.
 These are binary classification problems.
 Problems where more than two categories (classes) are available are called "multiclass classification" problems.

 A company that provides subscribers with access to Internet-hosted computing, storage, and software services.